 I am currently a professor in the Department of English at Mount Saint Vincent University.
 I’m also an adjunct faculty member in the graduate English program at Dalhousie University and in the Joint M.A. in Women and Gender Studies (Saint Mary’s University and Mount Saint Vincent).
 All three of these universities are located in the lively city of Halifax in Nova Scotia, Canada.
 Although I have now lived here for many years, I am originally from Montreal, where I completed my undergraduate degree at what was then Loyola College (but which became part of Concordia University by the time I graduated).
 I continued my studies at Queen’s University in Kingston, Ontario, where I received an M.A. and a PhD specializing in Old English literature.
 Before finishing my doctorate, though, I spent two years teaching on sessional contracts at the University of New Brunswick in Saint John and at Brock University in Ontario.
 Once I had that PhD in hand, I moved my family to Halifax so that I could take up a position at Mount Saint Vincent.

-- several posts on recent research: one on my Tolkien Society Seminar talk, one on the forthcoming festschrift for Verlyn Flieger and one about Tolkien conference sessions in Leeds.
+- several posts on recent research: one on my Tolkien Society Seminar talk, one on the forthcoming festschrift for Verlyn Flieger and a forthcoming article in Tolkien Studies (on my Research page) and one about Tolkien conference sessions in Leeds.

 - a post reviewing the work done in my ENGL 4475 course this year.

-- Two calls for papers in fan studies and CFPs for Tolkien in Kalamazoo sessions and for PCA/ACA 2018.
+- Two calls for papers in fan studies and CFPs for Tolkien in Kalamazoo sessions, for Tolkien in Leeds 2018, and for PCA/ACA 2018

 - News about an international Tolkien conference at Valparaiso in 2018 including a new symphony by Johan de Meij